open-telemetry/opentelemetry-specification/specification/metrics/data-model.md

 #### Exponential Buckets

-The ExponentialHistogram bucket identified by `index`, a signed integer, represents values in the population that are greater than or equal to `base**index` and less than `base**(index+1)`.
-Note that the ExponentialHistogram specifies a lower-inclusive bound while the explicit-boundary Histogram specifies an upper-inclusive bound.
+The ExponentialHistogram bucket identified by `index`, a signed integer, represents values in the population that are greater than `base**index` and less than or equal to `base**(index+1)`.

 The positive and negative ranges of the histogram are expressed separately.
 Negative values are mapped by their absolute value into the negative range using the same scale as the positive range.
+Note that in the negative range, therefore, histogram buckets use lower-inclusive boundaries.

 Each range of the ExponentialHistogram data point uses a dense representation of the buckets, where a range of buckets is expressed